eljonny/TestCPP/README.md

 # Building

-The project can be built in a couple ways.
+The project can be built in a few ways.
 Whether you prefer an IDE or a terminal, you're covered here.

 ## Building in CodeLite